Abdulkhadir63/Adventureworks-Data-Lakehouse-Pipeline/README.md

 One thing I wanted to avoid was reprocessing the entire dataset every time the pipeline runs.

-To solve this, I implemented incremental processing using a unique `pipeline_run_id`.
+To solve this, I implemented stateful high-water mark timestamp tracking (`silver_processed_timestamp`).

-Each pipeline execution processes only the newly ingested records, which are then merged into Delta Lake tables using MERGE operations.
+During each run, the pipeline queries the target Delta Lake table for the max timestamp threshold, reads only newly landed records, and merges them atomically into the Delta Lake tables using MERGE (`UPSERT`) statements.

-This approach reduces unnecessary processing while keeping the data up to date.
+This approach eliminates unnecessary re-computation while ensuring absolute data consistency.

 ---

 # 🛠️ Technologies Used